LynneSS/lynness.github.io/projects/pincross-towels/_posts/2016-11-19-towels-so-far.md

 Towels 4 & 5, draft 4.

-Re-tied on again.
+Re-tied on again for towel 6.
 Using draft 2 again.
 First end was done in white and in pattern.

 (Mom wants drafts 1 & 3.)